CosmiQ/cw-tiler/ISSUE_TEMPLATE.md

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.
 - OS:
 - Python version:
-- `cw-eval` install method (Conda, pip, Docker):
+- `cw-tiler` install method (Conda, pip, Docker):
-- `cw-eval` version (release vs. dev) - if you're using an older release, please update and ensure your issue isn't resolved:
+- `cw-tiler` version (release vs. dev) - if you're using an older release, please update and ensure your issue isn't resolved:
 - Additional relevant environment details (e.g. using a virtual environment or not, version of GDAL and GDAL install method, etc.)

 ## Bug Report: Failure Logs